SMWARREN/React---YouTube-Playlist-Viewer/README.md

 ## Installation

 To run react-YouTubePlaylistViewer, clone the repo.
-Install [Node](https://nodejs.org/en/) & NPM and run `npm start` from the react-YouTubePlaylistViewer directory.
+Install [Node](https://nodejs.org/en/) & NPM and run `npm install` and than after run  `npm start` from the react-YouTubePlaylistViewer directory.
 Run `npm build` to  build the production files and then you can upload the the files in the build folder to yourserver.

 - Remember to change the Constants in the model folder to your Youtube API's